ryanframinan/credible/README.md

 # Description

 Credible sorts through the LinkedIn and MyFitnessPal data breaches (or any you like) and returns any matches in user:pass format.
-The dumps will not be included in this repository.
+This program will spit out all matches it finds within the database. *The dumps will not be included in this repository*.

-In some cases, the password will be returned as plaintext; however, expect to use hashcat if you get a hit.
+In some cases, the password will be returned as plaintext.
+If the password returns as hashed, it is SHA1.

 ##